By Robbi Hess ~ Managing Editor Pet Calendar, Crimeless Cat Executive Story Editor, Chief Cat Herder

 “When I first started working with dogs I was very ‘handsy,’” he said.
 “I saw trainers touching dogs, petting them, showering them with affection and in many cases it just didn’t work.”

-When he works with a family and asks them to ignore their dog and its behavior it’s difficult.
-“When the family detaches and ignores the behavior I get a clear view of what is going on in that household,” Matt said.
+When he works with a family and asks them to not engage with their dog and its behavior it’s difficult.
+“When the family detaches from the behavior I get a clear view of what is going on in that household,” Matt said.
 “I want to see how the dog will react to me — a stranger.
 I also know I am a walking trigger for many aggressive dogs.”

-During a teaching session, Matt said the dog is ignored until he calms himself down.
+During a teaching session, Matt said the dog is not engaged with until he calms himself down.
 “I am looking for the dog to lie down and to relax completely.
 I am waiting for the posture to soften and when I hear the big exhale I know the dog is ready to learn.
 The exhale is the punctuation mark on the self-calming the dog has initiated.”

 After the dog is calm, she is praised because that is what Matt said will, “reinforce the Zen calm.”
 When he first started incorporating this into his teaching methods he saw that, sometimes, within an hour the dog was behaving differently with him and the family.
 “The dog wasn’t barking or lungeing.
 We essentially turned the idle down on the dog’s motor.”